-Former Speaker of the Legislative Assembly and MLA
+Former Speaker of the Legislative Assembly, Cabinet Minister, and MLA

-Nancy Guptill was born April 28, 1941, in Halifax, Nova Scotia, to Lloyd and Evelyn Garrison as one of 12 children -- eight girls and four boys.
+Nancy (Garrison) Guptill was born April 28, 1941, in Halifax, N.S., to Lloyd and Evelyn Garrison as one of 12 children -- eight girls and four boys.
 She was educated at the Halifax Vocational School and the Victoria General Hospital.

 She married L.R.
-Gregg Guptill in 1964 and is the mother of three daughters – Krista, Nancy Beth and Peggy.
-The family moved to Bedeque, Prince Edward Island in 1975.
+Gregg Guptill in 1964, and was the mother of three daughters: Krista, Nancy Beth, and Peggy.
+The family moved to Bedeque, Prince Edward Island, in 1975.

-- Member of the Liberal Party of Prince Edward Island;
+- She was a Member of the Liberal Party of Prince Edward Island;

-- Elected as a member of the Legislative Assembly of PEI in 1987 to represent the electoral district of 5th Prince from 1987 to 1996 and St. Eleanors-Summerside from 1996 to 2000;
+- She was elected as a Member of the Legislative Assembly of PEI in 1987 to represent the electoral district of 5th Prince from 1987 to 1996, and St. Eleanors-Summerside from 1996 to 2000;

-- Served in cabinet as minister of tourism and parks from 1989 to 1991 and minister of labour and minister responsible for the Status of Women from 1991 to 1993;
+- She had served in cabinet as Minister of Tourism and Parks from 1989 to 1991, and was the Minister of Labour and Minister Responsible for the Status of Women from 1991 to 1993;

-- Finished her time as a member of the Legislative Assembly in 2000.
+- She had stepped down as a Member of the Legislative Assembly in September 1999.

 After her retirement from politics, Guptill served as the chair of the Workers Compensation Board of Prince Edward Island.
-She also remains active with Liberal Party functions where she shares advice and experiences with members, current and future political figures.
+She remained active with Liberal Party functions where she shared advice and her experience with members, as well as current and future political figures.